nguyenhoatien/Termux-Desktops/README.md

 pkg install git
 ```

-Then install Ubuntu and login once it finishes:
+Then install Debian and login once it finishes:

 ```
-proot-distro install ubuntu
+proot-distro install debian
-proot-distro login ubuntu
+proot-distro login debian
 ```

 Update repositories and install any package you want: